davebshow/projx/README.md

     to nodes of another type.
 - "PROJECT" Projects a relationship between nodes of one type across a specified sequence of neighboring nodes.
-- "Combine" Combines two node types.
+- "COMBINE" Combines two node types.
 NOT IMPLEMENTED
 - "RETURN" Specify table/graph and nodes to return.
 NOT IMPLEMENTED

 Objects: